 Performance Degradation

-Each flag evaluation adds computational overhead – while individual checks may take only milliseconds, high-traffic systems evaluating dozens of flags per request can see significant latency impacts.
-Real-world measurements from Split's integration with New Relic showed requests with certain flags enabled taking 600ms versus 100ms with them disabled – a 6x performance penalty.
+Each flag evaluation adds computational overhead -- while individual checks may take only milliseconds, high-traffic systems evaluating dozens of flags per request can see significant latency impacts.
+In practice, flag-related performance overhead can be substantial when flags interact with slow code paths or trigger unoptimized behavior.

 Stale flags often control access to deprecated or vulnerable features, creating attack surfaces that security teams don't even know exist.
 As one security researcher noted: